ganeshrn/configurator/README.md

 **Note**: Reference postman URL are stored in `postman/` directory.

 2) Synchronizer
-* This python program fetches the vlan configuration at regular interval from the device.
-The `interval` config option under `synchronizer` section in config file.
+* This python program fetches the vlan configuration at regular interval (default 10 seconds) from the device.
+The `interval` config option is defined under `synchronizer` section in the app config file with default path `src/configuration/config/configurator.cfg`.

 * If the vlan record in database is different from the fetched config from device, the database will be updated to reflect the same config on device.